NCAR/PyReshaper/docs/source/manual.rst

 function to a value of 2 or above will result in the greatest amount of output.

+By default, the PyReshaper will not overwrite existing output files, if they exist.
+In normal operation, this means the PyReshaper will error (and stop execution) if output files are already present.
+This behavior can be controlled with 2 other parameters: ``skip_existing`` and ``overwrite``.
+Both parameters can be ``True`` or ``False``, and they both default to ``False``.
+When the ``overwrite`` parameter is set to ``True``, the PyReshaper will delete existing files before running the reshaper operation.
+When the ``skip_existing`` parameter is set to ``True``, the PyReshaper will skip generating time-series files for the variables with existing files present.
+Both decisions are done *before* the time-slice to time-series convertion takes place, and in the case of the ``skip_existing`` parameter, this means the remaining variables for which existing output files were not found will be parallelized over during parallel operation.
+If both parameters are used, then the ``overwrite`` parameter takes precedence.

 Arguments to the ``convert()`` Function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^